schemers/homebridge-screenlogic/README.md

 - `"hidden_circuits"` comma-separated list of circuit names to hide.
 Set this for circuits you don't want showing up as switches. (ie.., `"Aux 6,Floor Cleaner"`).

+- `"statusPollingSeconds"` time in seconds to poll for blind positions.
+Default is 60 seconds.

 # Implemented HomeKit Accessory Types

 ## Air Temperature